What Is The Most Electronegative Atom

 Understanding Electronegativity: A Deeper Dive

 Electronegativity isn't a directly measurable quantity like mass or charge.
 Instead, it's a relative property, meaning we compare the electronegativity of one atom to another.
-The higher the electronegativity value, the stronger an atom's pull on electrons in a bond.
+But the higher the electronegativity value, the stronger an atom's pull on electrons in a bond.
 Several scales exist to quantify electronegativity, with the most commonly used being the Pauling scale.
-This scale, developed by Linus Pauling, assigns fluorine (F) the highest electronegativity value of 4.0.
-Other atoms are then assigned values relative to fluorine.
+That's why this scale, developed by Linus Pauling, assigns fluorine (F) the highest electronegativity value of 4.
+0. Other atoms are then assigned values relative to fluorine.

 Several factors influence an atom's electronegativity: